 - Group in-class project: analysis of mining financials.

 - Unstructured: time for exercises, questions and any overlaps from above.

 To register yourself, click the ‘Register Now’ button and complete the online registration form.

 To register on behalf of someone else, or to register groups of 2 or more, please contact us; discounts may apply.

-The full fee for the two day program is CAD 1,450 + tax.
-The fee covers tuition, a comprehensive set of course notes, access to EduMine e-learning, a certificate of attendance, continental breakfasts and lunches including light refreshments.
+The fee covers the lecture, access to Pre-Course e-learning, a certificate of attendance, and catered breakfasts and lunches including light refreshments.
 The fee does not cover accommodation.

 The course will be held at InfoMine Inc, Vancouver, Canada, Suite 640 - 580 Hornby Street, Vancouver, BC.
-Detailed arrival instructions, including a map, will be sent to all participants 10-14 days prior to the commencement of the course.
+Detailed arrival instructions will be sent to all participants 10-14 days prior to the commencement of the course.

 If you need to make hotel reservations, we recommend the following hotels.
 Each hotel is within a 5-15 minute walking distance of the course venue and provides convenient access to transportation and 'Canada Line' rapid transit to/from Vancouver International Airport.

 When making reservations make sure to ask for the "InfoMine corporate rate".